dfamonteiro/blog/blog/content/posts/brainfuck-ir.md

 ## Potential for improvement

-For what brainfuck makes up in simplicity, it loses out in expressiveness and efficiency (or a lack thereof).
+For what Brainfuck makes up in simplicity, it loses out in expressiveness and efficiency (or a lack thereof).
 Please take a look at the code excerpt below:

 ```brainfuck
 +++++++++++++[->++>>>+++++>++>+<<<<<<]>>>>>++++++>--->>>>>>>>>>+++++++++++++++[[